houseoffoss/linkedin-insights/docs/technical/architecture.md

 - **Performance**: `node:alpine` base images for reduced footprint.
 - **Security**:
   - Non-root user execution in containers.
-  - **Network Isolation**: Database is on a private Docker network, inaccessible from the host.
 - **Other**:
     - Offload parsing to client.
     - Minimal runtime dependencies.